mvthul/AzLighthouse/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjoelst%2FAzLighthouse%2Fmain%2FDeploy-ServicePrincipal%2Fdeployment.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/>

-### If the automated process doesn't work, the customer can perform the following steps:
+### If the automated process doesn't work, the customer can manually create the resource.

+Complete the following steps from the portal:

 1. Create a Service Principal in customer tenant
 2. Assign the Service Principal the Monitoring Metrics Publisher role (3913510d-42f4-4e42-8a64-420c390055eb) for entire subscription.
 3. Create credentials for the SP and securely supply to MSSP.

-These tasks can be completed in the Azure Portal using Cloud Shell.
-Open the Cloud Shell verify that PowerShell (not Bash) is the selected shell type.
+These tasks can also be completed in the Azure Portal using Cloud Shell.
+Open the Cloud Shell, and verify that PowerShell (not Bash) is the selected shell.
+Then run the following script:

 ```PowerShell
 # Name of the service principal